hannahlivnat/hannahlivnat/README.md

 # 👩‍💻 Hey, I'm Hannah!
-I'm a Software Engineer and Educator in Los Angeles fascinated by the intersection between technology and public policy.
+I'm a Software Engineer and Educator in Los Angeles motivated by the potential for systemic innovation within technology. .
 I deeply believe in the power of code to transform and improve systems, and I love to nerd out about how digital tools can improve access to education, policy, and public services. 🌍

 ## Latest Projects